piyanshugehani/ai_lawyer/README.md

 - AI-powered case outcome prediction (research-only; include strong ethical guardrails)

 ## Ethical & Legal Disclaimer
-- iLegalLearn is an educational and research tool.
-It is NOT a replacement for a licensed lawyer.
 - Outputs may contain errors, omissions, or hallucinations.
 Always verify legal conclusions against primary sources and consult a qualified lawyer for legal advice.
 - Do not rely on this tool for time-sensitive or critical legal decisions.

-## Contributing
-This project is open-source-friendly.
-Contributions are welcome.

 Guidelines:
 - Fork the repository and open a branch for your work.